 3 weeks back I attempted my VCAP-NV (3V0-643) exam and passed with 408 marks.
-No I did not pass in first attempt and I failed with 282 marks as when I first attempted my exam, I left too many routing questions as I was not very much comfortable with them.
+This was my second attempt, in my first attempt I failed with 282 marks as I left too many routing questions as I was not very much comfortable with them.

 I interacts with NSX everyday as its core of our Networking in production and my job is to troubleshoot everyday network issues and this helped me a lot during my preparation.